Confidential online reporting

 Bay College uses internal online reporting forms to record and manage incidents, accidents, academic integrity violations, comments, general feedback, and safety and security drills.
 All students, employees, and guests should promptly report criminal incidents and emergencies by dialing 911 or in the event of a non-emergency by filling out an internal report form below.

-Employee Accident Report
+- Employee Accident Reporting form

-Non-Employee Accident Report
+- Non-Employee Accident Reporting form